usermindinc-sdk/integrations-sdk-template/README.md

 # Integrations SDK

 # Process Overview
 This is a template to help you create an SDK.
-And SDK does several things:
+The SDK does several things:

 * Authentication - a call to confirm if the supplied connection information is valid
 * Metadata Fetch - this is data about the data.
 If you fetch a database table, for example, the metadata would list the data fields and their types (String, date, boolean, etc.) Most of the time you can get metadata from the integration itself, if not then you can specify it in the SDK.